 Much of the advancement in the recent literature lies in clarifying the role of "trigger events" such as job loss, which affect the affordability of mortgage payments, in generating defaults.
-The traditional approach, which we follow, is to include the unemployment rate as a regression covariate (at the state level), expecting a positive default effect (see for example, Bajari et al. (2008), Goodman et al. (2010), Elul et al. (2010), Gyourko and Tracy (2014)).
+The traditional approach, which we follow, is to include the unemployment rate as a regression covariate (at the state level), expecting a negative repayment effect (see for example, Bajari et al. (2008), Goodman et al. (2010), Elul et al. (2010), Gyourko and Tracy (2014)).
 Using newer approaches, Bhutta et al. (2017) estimate default models with and without negative-equity covariates, viewing the gap in predictions as due to trigger events.
 Gerardi et al. (2018) use data that allow measurement of financial stress at the individual borrower level, thereby precisely capturing trigger events.
 Ganong and Noel (2023), who also have access to individual income (bank account) data, use defaults by above-water (positive-equity) borrowers in response to income losses to gauge the contribution of trigger events to default by underwater borrowers, finding it to be large relative to the effect of negative equity.
 Similarly, using survey data matched to mortgage data, Low (2023) shows that nearly all mortgage defaults involve a liquidity shock (e.g., job loss, divorce, health shocks), and that above-water defaults induced by trigger events are not uncommon.
 In a related contribution, Low (2022) presents a theoretical model with liquidity shocks and psychic moving costs to explain above-water defaults.
-Ganong and Noel (2023), Low (2022), and Low's (2023) investigations of positive-equity defaults are new to the literature, and the existence of such defaults by itself reveals the power of trigger events, showing that negative equity is not a default prerequisite, and a negative trigger is often sufficient.
+Ganong and Noel (2023), Low (2022), and Low's (2023) investigations of positive-equity defaults are new to the literature, and the existence of such defaults by itself reveals the power of trigger events, showing that negative equity is not a default prerequisite, with a negative trigger often sufficient.
 By contrast, our motivating example for negative equity repayment can be thought of as a positive trigger.
-The new job in a new city is worth paying off the additional debt.
+Moving to a new job in another city without the burden of mortgage blacklisting makes use of out-of-pocket funds to pay off the existing debt worthwhile.8